 For Medicaid eligibility purposes, any income that a Medicaid applicant receives is counted.
 To clarify, this income can come from any source.
 Examples include employment wages, alimony payments, Veteran’s benefits, pension payments, Social Security Disability Income, Social Security Income, Supplemental Security Income, IRA withdrawals, and stock dividends.
 However, when only one spouse of a married couple is applying for Medicaid, only the income of the applicant is counted.
 Said another way, the income of the non-applicant spouse is disregarded.
 Learn more about how Medicaid counts income.

 For married couples, with non-applicant spouses’ with insufficient income from which to live, there is a Minimum Monthly Maintenance Needs Allowance (MMMNA).
 The MMMNA is intended to ensure non-applicant spouses have sufficient funds from which to live.
-Basically, if the non-applicant spouse, also called the community spouse or well spouse, has income under $2,057.50 / month (this figure changes each July), he or she is entitled to a portion of the applicant spouse’s income to bring their monthly income to $2,057.50.
-If the well spouse has income equivalent to $2,057.50 / month or more, the non-applicant spouse may be entitled to a greater portion of their applicant spouse’s income, given they have high shelter and utility costs.
-As of 2018, the maximum monthly maintenance needs allowance is $3,090 / month (this figure changes in January of each year.)
+Basically, if the non-applicant spouse, also called the community spouse or well spouse, has income under $2,057.50 / month (this figure is current as of February 2019 and is set to increase in July 2019), he or she is entitled to a portion of the applicant spouse’s income to bring his or her monthly income to $2,057.50.
+If the well spouse has income equivalent to $2,057.50 / month or more, the non-applicant spouse may be entitled to a greater portion of his or her applicant spouse’s income, given shelter and utility costs are costly.
+As of 2019, the maximum monthly maintenance needs allowance is $3,160.50 / month (this figure changes in January of each year.)

 What Defines “Assets”

 Countable assets (also called resources) include cash, stocks, bonds, investments, promissory notes, credit union, savings, and checking accounts, and real estate in which one does not reside.
 However, for Medicaid eligibility purposes, there are many assets that are not counted.
 In other words, they are exempt from the eligibility limit.
 Exemptions include personal belongings, such as clothing, household furnishings, an automobile, a burial plot, and a burial trust (limited to $1,500).
-One’s primary home, given the Medicaid applicant or their spouse lives in the home and the equity value is under $572,000 (in 2018) is also exempt.
-For married couples, as of 2018, the community spouse can retain half of the couples’ joint assets (up to a maximum of $123,600), as the chart indicates above.
-However, if a couple’s joint assets are equal or less than $24,720, the non-applicant spouse can keep 100% of the resources.
+One’s primary home, given the Medicaid applicant or his or her spouse lives in the home and the equity value is under $585,000 (in 2019) is also exempt.
+For married couples, as of 2019, the community spouse can retain half of the couples’ joint assets (up to a maximum of $126,420), as the chart indicates above.
+However, if a couple’s joint assets are equal or less than $25,284, the non-applicant spouse can keep 100% of the resources.
 This is referred to as the Community Spouse Resource Allowance (CSRA) and is intended to prevent the non-applicant spouse from becoming impoverished.

 It is vital that one does not give away assets or sell them for less than fair market value in an attempt to meet Medicaid’s asset limit.
 This is because Rhode Island has a Medicaid Look-Back Period, which is a period of 60 months (5 years) that dates back from one’s Medicaid application date.
 During this time frame, Medicaid checks all past transfers to ensure no assets were sold or given away for less than they are worth.
 If one is found to be in violation of the look-back period, one will be penalized with a period of Medicaid ineligibility.